2020 Dodge Charger SRT Hellcat and Scat Pack get the Widebody treatment

-After being teased as a "design concept" earlier this year, Dodge has officially confirmed that the Widebody treatment is coming to the Charger for the 2020 model year.
-Like its Challenger two-door sibling, the Charger SRT Hellcat and Scat Pack models will now be sporting some wider hips along with sharper reflexes.
+Dodge has officially confirmed that the Widebody treatment is coming to the Charger for the 2020 model year.
+Like its Challenger two-door coupe sibling, the Charger SRT Hellcat and Scat Pack models will now sport some wider hips along with sharper reflexes.
+The new model development doesn't come as much of a surprise, having been teased as a design concept earlier this year.
+That said, it doesn't mean that this isn't a very welcome development.

 2020 Dodge Charger SRT Hellcat Widebody